MarkusG/setter/notes.md

 the pre-processing I found to fix that will shock you!
 I just rotate the camera so the cards are oriented a different way, and it seems to work way better.
 Isn't that neat?

+HSV is a circle, and if we have the case where one color has hue 2 and one has hue 253, that would produce a very large distance when in reality the colors are similar.
+Keeping the colors in BGR avoids this issue.